Login and Security

 Getting Started

-One of the first things you should do with your new FrameFlow account is to create a login and set what permissions you will allow each user to have.
+One of the first things you should do with your new FrameFlow installation is to create a login and set what permissions you will allow each user to have.
 Go to FrameFlow's settings and select the Login and Security Settings.
 Upon checking the box called "Login Required", a menu called "Groups" will appear.
 The default groups, Administrators and Everyone, allow you to sort members of your team into administrator and non-administrator roles, but you can add your own groups later.
 For now, scroll down to the users section and add your first account.

 Adding Your First Login